-Photography will enable students to be creative and explore the world around them in their own way.
-They will be introduced to the knowledge, skills and attributes they need to think creatively and explore the many ways in which a photograph can represent reality.
-Students must be ready to develop their intellectual, imaginative and creative capabilities over the course and be capable of organising themselves and value working individually and as part of a team.
+Photography will enable students to be creative and explore the world in their own way.
+It will provide the knowledge, skills and attributes needed to think creatively and explore the many ways in which a photograph can represent reality.
+You will look with new eyes.
+You must be ready to develop intellectually, imaginatively and creatively and be capable of organising yourself and value working individually and as part of a team.